ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 protocol.
 This is static duck typing in action: if it quacks like a duck, treat it as a duck.

-**Protocols with Attributes:** Protocols can also specify that an attribute exists (with a certain type).
+**Protocols with Attributes:** Protocols can also specify that an attribute exists (with a certain type):
-For example:

 ```python
 # protocols_with_attributes.py